Great Belt Bridge: History

 The Great Belt ferries entered service between the coastal towns of Korsør and Nyborg in 1883, connecting the railway lines on either side of the Belt.
 In 1957, road traffic was moved to the Halsskov–Knudshoved route, about 1.5 kilometres to the north and close to the fixed link.

 Construction drafts for a fixed link were presented as early as the 1850s, with several suggestions appearing in the following decades.
 The Danish State Railways, responsible for the ferry service, presented plans for a bridge in 1934.
 The concepts of bridges over Øresund (152 million DKK) and Storebælt (257 million DKK) were calculated around 1936.
 In 1948, the Ministry for Public Works (now the Ministry of Transport) established a commission to investigate the implications of a fixed link.

 The first law concerning a fixed link was enacted in 1973, but the project was put on hold in 1978 as the Venstre (Liberal) party demanded postponing public spending.
 Political agreement to restart work was reached in 1986, with a construction law (anlægslov) being passed in 1987.

 The design was carried out by the engineering firms COWI and Ramboll together with Dissing+Weitling architecture practice.

 Construction of the link commenced in 1988.
 In 1991, Finland sued Denmark at the International Court of Justice, on the grounds that Finnish-built mobile offshore drilling units would be unable to pass beneath the bridge.
 The two countries negotiated a financial compensation of 90 million Danish kroner, and Finland withdrew the lawsuit in 1992.

+A European Court of Justice ruling in 1993 found that a contractual condition requiring use of local labour and local materials in constructing the bridge was incompatible with the principles of the EEC Treaty.

 The link is estimated to have created a value of 379 billion DKK after 50 years of use.

 In 2022, the bridge was crossed as part of the route of Stage 2 of the 2022 Tour de France.